ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 ### Definitions (alphabetical)

-- An `ANCHOR` uniquely identifies the off-chain ASSET, being it physical or digital.
+- `ANCHOR` uniquely identifies the off-chain ASSET, being it physical or digital.
-- An `ANCHOR TECHNOLOGY` MUST ensure that
+- `ANCHOR TECHNOLOGY` MUST ensure that
   - the ANCHOR is inseperable from the ASSET (physically or otherwise)
   - an ORACLE can establish beyond reasonable doubt that the ASSET is CONTROLLED.
   - For physical ASSETS, MUST fulfill [Specification for Physical Assets](#additional-specifications-for-physical-assets)